The Eachway Bet

 How It Works

 Betting Shop: It’s slightly more complicated placing an eachway in a betting shop but nothing too taxing!
 You have a couple of options available to you.
 Firstly you can Play dumb, walk up to the counter and say: I have no idea how to fill-in a betting slip but I’d really like £10 eachway on (state the horses name) in the Grand National.
 They will normally take pity on you and fill in the necessary paperwork.
 If you’re really unlucky might come across a grumpy regional manager behind the betting counter, he’ll probably hand you the special Grand National betting coupon – this will require you doing complicated things like marking X in a box, even you can manage that!

-Online: Doing it online is nearly always the quickest way to do things these days and betting eachway is no exception, log-in to your online bookmaker account (click here if you don’t have one) and find the Grand National odds, the link will be labeled horseracing, future racing or something cryptic like Grand National.
+Online: Doing it online is nearly always the quickest way to do things these days and betting each way is no exception, log-in to your online bookmaker account (click here if you don’t have one) and find the Grand National odds, the link will be labelled horseracing, future racing or Grand National.
 Click on the horse you want to back and after the virtual betting slip opens you tick the little box which says E/W, enter your stake and confirm the bet.

 How You Win

 Lets say you’ve had a £10 eachway (£20 total cost) at odds of 10/1 and your horse romps home in first place – how much do you win?
-Well, you’ve got £10 @ 10/1 = £100, PLUS you also get 1/4 the quoted odds on the place part of the bet, which is £10 @ 2.5/1 = £25 giving you a total of £125 and don’t forget you also get your original £20 stake returned too.
+Well, you’ve got £10 @ 10/1 = £100, PLUS you also get 1/4 the quoted odds (many bookmakers are moving to 1/5 odds with enhanced places) on the place part of the bet, which is £10 @ 2.5/1 = £25 giving you a total of £125 and don’t forget you also get your original £20 stake returned too.

 Should your horse finish in either 2nd, 3rd or 4th position, known as a ‘place’ you will win £25 plus the £10 ‘place’ part of your original £20 stake will be returned.
 You might be wondering why you only get £25 back in winnings if the odds are 10/1 and your bet was £10, shouldn’t that be £100!
-Well no, the bookmakers only pay out a 1/4 of the quoted odds on horses that finish 2nd, 3rd or 4th. and because your horse didn’t finish 1st you will lose the win portion of the original stake.
+Well no, the bookmakers only pay out a 1/4 of the quoted odds (or 1/5) on horses that finish 2nd, 3rd or 4th and because your horse didn’t finish 1st you will lose the win portion of the original stake.